By: Posted on Published:

 Day 24 Lent – Autism

 I recently read a stat that 1 in 59 children today are on the autism spectrum.
-I for sure, am not alone.
+Our family for sure is not alone.

 Autism Awareness Month